-Please spend time reading through this booklet, which has information about all of the GCSE courses.
-We have tried to give a summary of what each course is about but if you would like more information, each course description includes a website address where you can find an abundance of information, including full specifications, assessment information, sample exams and much more.
+Please spend time reading through this booklet.
+We have given a summary of each course but if you would like more information, each course description includes the exam board website address where you will find full specifications, assessment information and sample exams.
+You might like to consult with teachers on any burning questions that will influence your choices.